Democratising Archives

 The demand for this work has come from the inclusive and creative approaches that were explored by this partnership during the TMC.

-These creative approaches opened up community’s access to heritage; and creative techniques (drawing, making, audio, writing) enabled an approachable and accessible interpretation of community stories, supporting a harder to reach audience to engage with, and celebrate, their heritage.
+These creative approaches opened up community’s access to heritage; and creative techniques (drawing, making, audio, writing) enabling an approachable and accessible interpretation of community stories, supporting a harder to reach audience to engage with, and celebrate, their heritage.

 The focus for Democratising Archives is: